Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Empirical network analysis

 \subsection{Data}

 The empirical studies in this paper are based on 457 stocks in US equity markets from 2017-01-03 to 2019-12-09.
-The selected stocks are constituents of the Standard $\&$ Poor's ($S\&P$) 500 index with order book and price data available over the entire period of study.
+The \gdr{457 stocks are those } constituents of the Standard $\&$ Poor's ($S\&P$) 500 index \gdr{which have} order book and price data available over the entire period of study.

 We acquire limit order book \gr{data} from the LOBSTER database (\cite{huang2011lobster}), which keeps track of submissions, cancellations and executions of limit orders for stocks traded in NASDAQ.
 Each record has a timestamp with precision up to $10^{-9}$ seconds and indicates the price, size and direction of \gr{the respective} order book event.
-A trade occurs when a market/marketable order arrives and consumes existing limit orders, and thus can be inferred by order executions. \gr{Here we denote a trade as `buy' if the limit order denoted a willingness to sell, and as `sell' if the limit order denoted a willingness to buy.} To derive trades, we filter out events other than executions.
+A trade occurs when a market/marketable order arrives and consumes existing limit orders, and thus can be inferred by order executions. \gr{Here we denote a trade as `buyer--initiated' if the limit order denoted a willingness to sell, and as `seller--initiated' if the limit order denoted a willingness to buy.} To derive trades, we filter out events other than executions.
 Then we aggregate records with exactly the same timestamp and direction, as they are likely to be caused by one large marketable order.
 The direction of a trade is opposite to those of the executed limit orders it is matched against.

 In addition, we obtain \mc{minutely} price data from LOBSTER and daily stock prices from the Center for Research in Security Prices (CRSP) database.
-Apart from prices, we label stock sectors using the Global Industry Classification Standard (GICS) drawn from Compustat database.
+Apart from prices, we label stock sectors using the Global Industry Classification Standard (GICS) drawn from \gdr{the} Compustat database.
 The GICS decomposition classifies stocks into 11 sectors of varying sizes.